King Arthur - the story as it might have really happened

 It is a distinct possibility that he fought - and died - on Arthur's side.

 The nice things about combining legend with fiction is that as long as it is plausible, anything will make a good story.
-And while there is enough imagination to go round, and people are willing to keep writing, there will always be good, entertaining stories about King Arthur, be his story set as what might have rally happened, as a knight in armour, a sleeping Time Lord or as a spaceman in a space-ship.
+And while there is enough imagination to go round, and people are willing to keep writing, there will always be good, entertaining stories about King Arthur, be his story set as what might have really happened, as a knight in armour, a sleeping Time Lord or as a spaceman in a space-ship.

 Who cares?
 Hurrah for imagination and the darn good story teller.